Emurasoft/tutorial/readme.md

 5. **Get information about the current workspace** with [`Editor_Info()`](http://www.emeditor.org/en/plugin_macro_editor_info.html), [`Editor_GetClip()`](http://www.emeditor.org/en/plugin_macro_editor_getclip.html), [`Editor_GetVersion()`](http://www.emeditor.org/en/plugin_macro_editor_getversion.html), etc.
 6. To **display a graphical interface**, you must first get the editor instance handle using `EEGetLocaleInstanceHandle()`.
 Dialogs are simple to make, but to use the editor while interacting with the plug-in, a better option might be to make a sidebar or a toolbar, such as what Projects and HTMLBar employs.
 For debugging or for outputing simple data, you can write to the status bar of the editor using [`Editor_SetStatusW()`](http://www.emeditor.org/en/plugin_macro_editor_setstatusw.html).

+The [Emurasoft organization page](https://github.com/Emurasoft) contains several source codes for plug-ins that you may reference.
+If you have any questions, feel free to send me an email to makoto@emurasoft.com.

 ### License
-This text, *How To Create Plug-ins for EmEditor*, is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This document is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).